StackStorm/st2docs/docs/source/troubleshooting/index.rst

 Troubleshooting
 ===============

-This section includes common problems you might encounter while using the platform and how you can troubleshoot and debug them.
+This section includes common problems you might encounter while using the platform, and how to troubleshoot and debug them.

 .. toctree::
     :maxdepth: 1